Frequently Asked Questions

 If you reside in campus housing during the fall semester and choose to extend your contract to cover spring semester, then no additional prepayment is due.
 If you do not reside in campus housing during the fall semester, you are required to pay the $100 prepayment when submitting a spring only application.

-There are private room spaces available.
-Pricing for a private room is an additional $525/semester for a traditional hall and $750/semester for the New Hall North and New Hall South.
+If there are private room spaces available, pricing for a private room is an additional $585/semester for a traditional hall and $775/semester for the New Hall North and New Hall South.

 PROBLEM(S) WITHIN YOUR ROOM